Continuous gravitational wave detection to understand the generation mechanism of fast radio bursts: Gertsenshtein-Zel'dovich effect and GW detection technique

 where

 Here the angle between the interferometer arms is $\zeta$, and the detector's power spectral density (PSD) at the frequency $\nu_\mathrm{rot}$ is $S_\mathrm{n}(\nu_\mathrm{rot})$.
 The PSD data for several detectors are collected from~\cite{2015CQGra..32a5014M} and ~\cite{2020PhRvD.102f3021H}\footnote{\url{http://gwplotter.com}}.
 Given the proposed equilateral triangular design of LISA, we assume $\zeta = 60^\circ$ in our calculations while considering LISA and $\zeta=90^\circ$ for LIGO detectors.
-Additionally, this is a time-stacking approach in which the whole observation time $T$ is divided into $\mathcal{N}$ time-stacks, resulting in $T = \mathcal{N}T_\mathrm{stack}$.
+One can in principle use a time-stacking approach in which the whole observation time is divided into a number of time-stacks.
 In comparison to a long-term coherent search, an incoherent search employing a time-stacking technique is computationally efficient~\citep{2000PhRvD..61h2001B,2005PhRvD..72d2004C}.
 As a result, this stacking method can be used to search the entire sky for unknown pulsars~\citep{2012JPhCS.354a2010L}.
-Furthermore, $\langle\mathrm{S/N}\rangle\gtrsim 5$ is necessary to detect a continuous GW signal with more than $95\%$ detection efficiency~\citep{2011MNRAS.415.1849P}.
+However, because for most FRBs' angular positions are known, in this work, we do not consider this technique.
+Furthermore, $\langle\mathrm{S/N}\rangle\gtrsim 5$ is necessary to detect a continuous GW signal for a localised source with more than $95\%$ detection efficiency~\citep{2011MNRAS.415.1849P}.